Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve

 \subsection{The stable case}

-We want to parametrize all the stable Higgs bundles $(V,\Phi)$ where V is a stable vector bundle.
-Let $\mathcal{S}$ be the locus of stable vector bundles with trivial determinant, the stable Higgs pairs $(V,\Phi)$ with $V$ stable are parametrized by the cotangent bundle $T^*\mathcal{S}$.
-We show the following: \begin{prop} Keep the notation as above.
-The $E-$polynomial of the locus $T^*\mathcal{S}$ of stable Higgs pairs $(V,\Phi)$ is a stable Higgs pair.
+We shall parametrize all stable Higgs bundles $(V,\Phi)$ where V is a stable vector bundle. \begin{prop} Let $\mathcal{S}$ be the locus of stable vector bundles with trivial determinant.
+The locus of stable Higgs pairs $(V,\Phi)$ with $V\in \mathcal{S}$ is isomorphic to $T^*\mathcal{S}$ and its $E-$ polynomial is

+\end{prop} \begin{proof} Clearly, if $V$ is a stable vector bundle then $(V,\Phi)$ is a stable Higgs pair.
 As a consequence the locus of stable Higgs pairs with stable underlying vector bundle is isomorphic to $T^*\mathcal{S}$.
-Narasimhan and Ramanan \cite{NR} proved that the locus of semistable vector bundles with trivial determinant modulo S-equivalence (equivalently polystable vector bundles up to isomorphism) on a nonsingular projective curve $C$ of genus 2 is isomorphic to $\mathbb{P}^3$.
-Considering polystable pairs, a vector bundle $V$ is strictly semistable if and only if is of the form
+Narasimhan and Ramanan \cite{NR} proved that the moduli space of semistable vector bundles with trivial determinant on a nonsingular projective curve $C$ of genus 2 is isomorphic to $\mathbb{P}^3$.
+A semistable vector bundle $V$ is non stable if and only if is of the form